wp-plugins/efont-size/readme.txt

 `efontsize('85');`
 you can set the default body text size, a default of 100.1 will used if the value is omitted.

-As seen on http://elfden.co.uk/ I used this style to position the links at the top left hand side:
+As seen on http://elfden.co.uk/ I used this style to position the links at the top right hand side:
 `ul.efontsize{
 	position:absolute;
 	top:0;